cran-task-views/Omics/Omics.md

     pathway-based gene panel.
 -   `r pkg("MINTplates")` is a complete framework dedicated to exploration and annotation of tRNA and other genomic sequences.

-[**Methylation**]{#methylation}

--   `r pkg("BiasCorrector")` is a GUI to correct measurement bias in DNA methylation analyses.

--   `r pkg("TCA")` can deconvolve bulk condition-specific DNA methylation data into condition and individual specific methylation levels and detect associations with phenotypes.

-[**Transcriptomics**]{#transcriptomics}
+### [Transcriptomics]{#transcriptomics}

-*Microarray or other continuous expression data*
+#### Microarray or other continuous expression data

--   `r pkg("POD")` computes the probability of detection (POD) curve and the limit of detection (LOD).
+-   *Quality control and normalization*: `r pkg("POD")` computes the probability of detection (POD) curve and the limit of detection (LOD).
+    `r pkg("NACHO")` and `r pkg("nanostringr")` provide tools for quality control or normalization of NanoString nCounter data. `r pkg("MiRNAQCD")` is a complete toolbox for QC control of miRNA expression data.
--   `r pkg("maGUI")` provides a graphical user interface to analyze microarray data (including annotation, tests, or network inference).
--   `r pkg("depthTools")` (and its
+-   *Integrated tools (with GUI)*: `r pkg("maGUI")` provides a graphical user interface to analyze microarray data (including annotation, tests, or network inference). `r pkg("depthTools")` (and its [R commander](https://socialsciences.mcmaster.ca/jfox/Misc/Rcmdr/) plugin `r pkg("RcmdrPlugin.depthTools")`) is a collection of statistical tools based on data depth for gene expression analysis.
-    [R commander](https://socialsciences.mcmaster.ca/jfox/Misc/Rcmdr/)
-    plugin `r pkg("RcmdrPlugin.depthTools")`) is a collection of statistical tools based on data depth for gene expression analysis.
     [OOMPA](http://oompa.r-forge.r-project.org/) provides a collection of
     CRAN packages for microarray and proteomics analysis.
--   `r pkg("TailRank")`provides a tail-rank non parametric test for microarray datasets. `r pkg("SMVar")` implements structural model for variances for differential analysis of gene expression data. `r pkg("RNentropy")` implements a method based on information theory to detect significant variation in gene expression. `r pkg("optBiomarker")` estimates the optimal number of biomarkers in 2-group assays.
+-   *Differential analysis*: `r pkg("TailRank")`provides a tail-rank non parametric test for microarray datasets. `r pkg("SMVar")` implements structural model for variances for differential analysis of gene expression data. `r pkg("RNentropy")`implements a method based on information theory to detect significant variation in gene expression. `r pkg("optBiomarker")` estimates the optimal number of biomarkers in 2-group assays.
     `r pkg("leapp")` proposes an latent effect adjustment method to counter their effects on ranking of hypothesis in tests. `r pkg("MCMC.qpcr")` implements Bayesian approaches for normalization and differential analysis of qPCR data.
--   `r pkg("ssize.fdr")` provides functions that calculate appropriate sample sizes for gene expression tests.
+From a more global point of view, `r pkg("directPA")` can identify combinatorial effects of multiple treatments/conditions on pathways from different omics, including microarray and RNA-seq data. \ `r pkg("ssize.fdr")` provides functions that calculate appropriate sample sizes for gene expression tests.
--   `r pkg("TcGSA")` and `r pkg("TGS")` implement methods for longitudinal gene-expression data analysis. `r pkg("survival666")` implements a method to eliminate influence of co-expressed genes in survival analyses.
-    `r pkg("GeneCycle")` also analyses gene expression time series to detect periodically expressed genes.
+-   *Time series*: `r pkg("TcGSA")` and `r pkg("TGS")` implement methods for longitudinal gene-expression data analysis. `r pkg("survival666")` implements a method to eliminate influence of co-expressed genes in survival analyses. `r pkg("GeneCycle")` also analyses gene expression time series to detect periodically expressed genes. `r pkg("BClustLonG")` implements a Dirichlet process mixture model for clustering longitudinal gene expression data.
--   **Clustering**: `r pkg("slfm")` performs gene expression analysis with a Bayesian sparse latent factor model. `r pkg("lmQCM")` implements a graph-based method for gene co-expression module discovery.
+-   *Clustering*: `r pkg("slfm")` performs gene expression analysis with a Bayesian sparse latent factor model. `r pkg("lmQCM")` implements a graph-based method for gene co-expression module discovery.
--   **Prediction**: `r pkg("LPS")` implements the linear prediction score approach for gene expression signatures.
--   `r pkg("SMDIC")` performs the identification of somatic mutation-driven immune cells from expression data.
+-   *Prediction*: `r pkg("LPS")` implements the linear prediction score approach for gene expression signatures. `r pkg("SMDIC")` performs the identification of somatic mutation-driven immune cells from expression data.
--   `r pkg("NACHO")` and `r pkg("nanostringr")` provide tools for quality control or normalization of NanoString nCounter data.
--   `r pkg("directPA")` is a set of tools designed to identify combinatorial effects of multiple treatments/conditions on pathways and kinases profiled by different omics.

-*RNA-seq*
+    `r pkg("cubfits")` uses sequence and expression data to predict protein production rates.

+#### RNA-seq data

--   `r pkg("MAAPER")` assigns 3' RNA-seq reads to polyA sites.
+-   *Mapping*: `r pkg("MAAPER")` assigns 3' RNA-seq reads to polyA sites.
 -   *Deconvolution*: `r pkg("BisqueRNA")` and `r pkg("InteRD")` provide methods
     to estimate cell type abundances from bulk expression data. `r pkg("scBio")` also proposes a deconvolution algorithm for bulk RNA-seq data but requires